 Overall, Ample Hills Creamery joins the elite ice cream options at Walt Disney World, with premium pricing–but also a premium product.
 Whether it’s better than L’Artisan des Glaces or Beaches & Cream will come down to your preferences, but just being in the same league as those two says a lot.
 Even with its high prices, Ample Hills Creamery is now in our regular rotation of places to visit, and we consider it a worthwhile “vacation splurge” due to an exceptional, unique product that provides good value for money.

 Do you agree that Ample Hills Creamery is a worthwhile splurge at Walt Disney World?
-Or, is it overpriced?
 Which flavors did you like or dislike?
+What’s your perfect order at Ample Hills?
 Looking forward to stopping here?
-Share your thoughts in the comments!
+Do you agree or disagree with our advice?
+Any questions we can help you answer?
+Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!